iTaysonLab/kSteam/README.md

 Refer to the [examples document](README_Examples.md) for more information how to use kSteam for various needs.

-You can also check out [Cobalt](https://github.com/iTaysonLab/Jetisteam/) - an Android replacement for the official Steam client that uses
+You can also check out [Cobalt](https://github.com/iTaysonLab/Jetisteam/) - an Android replacement for the official Steam client that uses kSteam.

 ### Platform Support
 - JVM/Android: highest priority
 - iOS/macOS: experimental
 - WASM: nearly impossible due to possible CORS issues

-Android has several special features: Jetpack Compose stability annotations for optimized rendering and support for secure preferences.
+Android has several special features: Jetpack Compose stability annotations for optimized rendering.

 ### Features
 - Access to the Steam network by using the modern WebSocket approach